susucat1/Tweak-Roblox-FFlags/README.md

 ```
 ### Directional Attenuation Max Points
 > [!WARNING]
-> Tip: Lower values: May improve performance but reduce lighting accuracy. > Higher values: Increase lighting accuracy at the cost of performance, potentially leading to slower rendering, especially in scenes with complex lighting setups.
+> Lower values: May improve performance but reduce lighting accuracy. > Higher values: Increase lighting accuracy at the cost of performance, potentially leading to slower rendering, especially in scenes with complex lighting setups.
 >
 > Explanation: Limits the maximum number of sample points for calculating directional light attenuation.
 >